johnramal/data_jobs_pak/readme.md

 In this [notebook](https://github.com/johnramal/data_jobs_pak/blob/main/notebooks/1_eda.ipynb), the dataset from Luke Barousse's Hugging Face repository was processed to focus on data-related jobs.

 The analysis involved cleaning the data by removing duplicate job postings and correcting data types.
 The `job_skills` column was converted from a string to a list for a more detailed skill analysis.
-Two filtered datasets were created: `df_pak.csv` for Pakistan only and `df_comparison_countries.csv` for Egypt, Nigeria, Turkey, Bangladesh, and Pakistan.
+Two filtered datasets were created: `pak.csv` for Pakistan only and `comparison_countries.csv` for Egypt, Nigeria, Turkey, Bangladesh, and Pakistan.

 It's important to note that salary information was largely missing from the job postings, making a statistically significant salary analysis impossible.